🔥Crypto Fireside #29 — Interviews with crypto people.

 Take a breath, ground yourself, and just dive in.

-🔥Where do you see the blockchain, cryptocurrency and decentralisation space going in the next 5 to 10 years?
+🔥Where do you see the blockchain, cryptocurrency and decentralization space going in the next 5 to 10 years?

 JM: The possibilities are endless for blockchain, decentralization and cryptocurrency.
 We aim to do research of all kinds when it comes to NFTs, blockchain technology, and artificial intelligence.
 NFTs have uses in real estate, notarizing documents, ticketing, voting, music and tons of other uses that we have yet to fully understand.
 The combination of blockchain and AI are massive too: I would love to see an entire city running on blockchain technology, functioning digital currency, and “smart homes”.
 From the medical field to your own home, the possible uses of blockchain technology is limitless.